 This is the most common symptom of menopause.
 About 75% of all women experience them.
 In a hot flash, a sudden feeling of heat rushes to the upper body and face.
 The skin may redden like a blush.
-You also make break out in a sweat.
+You also may break out in a sweat.
 It may only last a few seconds or minutes and can happen any time, day or night.
 The good news is, even though a hot flash can be a nuisance and sometimes embarrassing, it’s really not harmful.

 Sleep Problems and Night Sweats

 A lack of sleep may be one of the biggest problems you face as you approach menopause.
 Too little sleep can affect your mood, health and ability to cope with daily activities.
 One of the reasons you can’t sleep is if you’re woken up by night sweats (basically, hot flashes at night).
 Another is if you don’t get enough REM sleep (that’s the stage of sleep where you dream).
 If you’re cut short on REM sleep, you can wake up without feeling rested.
 Also, you may have trouble falling asleep in the first place.

 Heavy bleeding can be embarrassing and problematic.
 Any abnormal changes to a menstrual cycle, including heavy bleeding should be taken seriously.
 You may skip one or more periods.
 The flow may be lighter or heavier.
 You may even bleed after sex or between periods.
 Eventually, the ovaries will fail to make enough estrogen to thicken the lining of the uterus and your menstrual period will stop.
 If your period is spacing out- this is normal.
 If your period is becoming heavier and/or more frequent, we suggest you make an appointment to address.